The-RG-Archive/lifeinvader.com/README.md

 Missing function Comment/Share/Stalk bar: https://imgur.com/8BL8CHx
 - Bar has been fully implemented; the buttons do not work yet (unknown what exactly they did).

-Missing stalk button on Warstock post: https://imgur.com/PIGnbU6
-  - There may be more on other posts; needs to be researched.

 Cookies link on the bottom is broken on all pages.

 Broken Stalk button: